neomad-team/neomad.org/readme.md

 In which case you don't need to do any of the steps above, you won't need anything like Python or a virtualenv.

-Create the settings.py file: `cp settings.example.py settings.py`.

-And add the server setup to your Docker Compose: `cp docker-compose.server.yml docker-compose.override.yml`.
+Add the server setup to your Docker Compose: `cp docker-compose.server.yml docker-compose.override.yml`.

+Create the _settings.py_ file: `cp settings.example.py settings.py`.
+In that _settings.py_ file, set the `DATABASE = {…, 'host': 'db', …}` to
+connect the server to the database (`'db'` is the actual name you want as _host_, it is the name of the docker _link_).

 Then run `docker-compose up` and open your browser at http://localhost:5000.